Typology of phase transitions in Bayesian inference problems: Cavity equations and main results

 In order to test this prediction we performed a numerical resolution of the cavity equations (see Appendix~\ref{app_numerical_resolution} for more details) for the $q=4$ antiferromagnet on Poissonian Galton-Watson trees.
 In the left panel of Fig.~\ref{fig:4groups} one sees clearly that for low average degrees the spinodal and information theoretic transition are below the Kesten-Stigum bound, and that they get closer to it as $d$ grows.
 A simple scaling argument, to be explained in Sec.~\ref{sec_applications_symPotts}, predicts that the signal-to-noise ratio $d \theta^2$ of the spinodal and IT transitions reaches the Kesten-Stigum value $1$ with a correction scaling as $(d_{\rm c}- d)^3$ as $d \to d_{\rm c}^-$.
-In the right panel of Fig.~\ref{fig:4groups} we thus plotted the same phase diagram in these reduced units.
+In the right panel of Fig.~\ref{fig:4groups} we thus plotted the same phase diagram with the change of variable $d\theta^2 \to (1-d\theta^2)^{1/3}$, in such a way that the deviation to the KS bound should vanish linearly when $d \to d_{\rm c}^-$ in these units.
 It is fair to say that our numerical data are compatible with our analytical prediction of $d_{\rm c}$, without bringing an independent confirmation of it.
-As a matter of fact, the largest degrees for which we could estimate reliably the location of the spinodal and IT transitions are still rather far from our prediction of $d_{\rm c}$; it is indeed very difficult to distinguish numerically a continuous transition from a very weakly discontinuous one.
+As a matter of fact, the largest degrees for which we could estimate reliably the location of the spinodal and IT transitions are still rather far from our prediction of $d_{\rm c}$; it is indeed very difficult to distinguish numerically a continuous transition from a very weakly discontinuous one, and the relatively large exponent 3 in the behavior of the signal to noise ratio is unfavourable for this numerical study.
+As a consequence we cannot perform a linear fit from the plot on the right of Fig.~\ref{fig:4groups}, the line we drew as a guide to the eye looks however as a possible interpolation towards our analytically computed value for $d_{\rm c}$.